archethic-foundation/project-management/2022_may_sprint_8_saltoro/sprint_plan.md

 ### Goal

 #### AE Blockchain:
-- Testnet Live with at least 3 nodes
+- Move testnet nodes to physical AE miners/nodes
 - Change the derivation path for the wallet
 - Finalization of NFT (Standards & their definition)
 - Bug and error fixes (already in sprint backlog)